IEB6440/SQLiteLibrary_Core/README.md

 sqlitedb.Update(model); // Upadate is be from default ID property

 sqlitedb.Update(model, x => x.login); // Upadate is be from selected property - Login

+# Important!

+If, after building the project, the x86 x64 folders did not appear in the DEBUG folder, then they need to be added to the manual